ankitson/aoc/2022/notes.md

 ## Notes

 [2023-11-13] 3:51PM
 Finished day 12 in python with a simple BFS.
-I also added in animations using curses which look really great.

-The part 2 implementation is definitely naive though.
-It just re-runs the BFS from every possible starting position.
+I created animations using curses which look really great.scr The part 2 implementation is naive - it just re-runs the BFS from every possible starting position.

 ## Problem